-When health.com.au established their "online only" health fund in 2012, they were the first new private health insurer in the Australian market since 1976.
-In 2015, they were acquired by GMHBA.
+Health.com.au was established as an online-only health fund in 2012 and were the first new private health insurer in Australia since 1976.
+They were acquired by GMHBA in 2015.

 Health.com.au offers four hospital policies, ranging from no-frills Entry Hospital cover to comprehensive Core Plus Silver cover.

 No excess to pay when kids are admitted to hospital

 Entry Hospital (Basic+)

 This is health.com.au’s budget option.All covered same day and overnight admissions are limited to public hospital cover.
 This cover does allow you to avoid the Medicare Levy Surcharge.

 All covered services are restricted and you may incur costs in a private room or a private hospital.